mfount/chicken/admin-docs/general-style.md

 * No trailing whitespace.
 (Probably a good idea to set up your editor to catch this.)
 * Indents are two spaces.
+* No spaces or caps in filenames.
+Use hyphens instead of spaces.